Domino2357/daily-coding-problem/README.md

 # Daily-Coding-Problem
-(Partial) Solutions to the Daily-Coding-Problem from https://www.dailycodingproblem.com
+(Partial) solutions to the Daily-Coding-Problem from https://www.dailycodingproblem.com.